DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-unit/create-external-unit.md

+---
+hide:
+  - toc
+---

-# Creating External Edge Unit
+# Create External Edge Unit

 **External Edge Unit** refers to integrating the existing KubeEdge installed in the enterprise system into DCE 5.0 Cloud Edge for unified management.